lzhyu/Human-Motion-Post-Processing/README.md

 # Human Motion Post-Processing
 Welcome to our repository, a dedicated space offering an innovative tool designed to minimize foot skating in human motion sequences.
-This tool is user-friendly and ensures that no additional artifacts are introduced.
+This tool is user-friendly and introduces no additional artifacts.

 In addition, we provide versatile tools capable of converting various representations into SMPL parameters, further enhancing user convenience.
 ## ▶️ Demo